 LPG is an abbreviation for Liquefied Petroleum Gas, which is a mixture of gaseous hydrocarbons derived from natural gas and oil extraction (66 percent) as well as oil refining (34 percent).
 LPG is still a fossil fuel as such and hence not a true ‘clean’ energy source, but it is a very efficient fuel.

-LPG does, however, release less CO2 per unit of energy than coal or oil.
+LPG does, however, release less carbon emissions per unit of energy than coal or oil.
 It emits 81% of the CO2 per kWh produced by oil, 70% of that of coal, and less than 50% of that emitted by coal-generated electricity distributed via the grid.
 (Source Wikipedia – LPG Gas )

 The gas is a colourless odourless liquid when in its stored format.
 Often, for safety reasons an odorant is added to aid in the detection of any potential leaks.

-It is either stored in cylinders or a Lpg storage tank.
+It is either stored in cylinders or a Lpg external storage tank.
 There are pros and cons of each storage system, and the most popular is a lpg tank storage system, as they use a relatively small space, to store a large amount of the dense liquid form of lpg, which holds a lot of energy efficient fuel.

 These days a lpg storage tank comes with devices that monitor the quantity of gas in your tank and automatically inform your provider when it needs to be topped off.
 So, you never run out of fuel for your central heating system and to heat your hot water requirements.